Lugo-Leticia/Medical-/README.md

-# Medical-
-Medical data, logistic and multiple regression analysis
+Medical data

-This projects will go through logistic and multiple regression analysis data using python.
+This project aims to apply logistic and multiple regression analysis in python.